-Capital Project Process & Handbook
+A. Capital Project Process and Handbook

-Yale University developed the Capital Projects Handbook in 2005 to document and communicate the work processes and other important information needed to effectively complete capital projects at Yale University.
+In 2005, Yale University developed the Capital Projects Handbook to document and communicate the work processes and other important information needed to effectively complete capital projects at Yale.
 These processes are relevant and ongoing today.

-The manual may be found at https://facilities.yale.edu/sites/default/files/files/CapitalProjectsHandbook.pdf.
-Review the manual to better understand the project delivery process, the roles of various project participants and how your services fit into the broader project delivery context.
+Review the handbook to better understand the project delivery process, the roles of various project participants and how your services fit into the broader project delivery context.